 The Mediterranean diet doesn’t just provide a tasty way to drink, eat and live, but is also one of the healthiest diets known to man.
-It has been used for thousands of years and is still being used for a host of health issues which includes cognitive impairment, cancer, heart issues, weight loss, mood disorders and type 2 diabetes.
+For thousands of years, this diet has proven beneficial for a host of health concerns, including cognitive impairment, cancer, heart issues, weight loss, mood swings and type 2 diabetes.

 The Mediterranean diet is also a way of living better and healthier with less stress with a positive outcome well into your golden years.